Recurrent Model-Free RL Can Be a Strong Baseline for Many POMDPs: Full Experimental Results

 \subsection{Learning Curves of All the Compared Methods}

-In this subsection, we show all the learning curves of all the compared methods in each subarea, namely ``Standard" POMDPs (Fig.~\ref{fig:pomdp_best_P} and Fig.~\ref{fig:pomdp_best_V}), meta RL (Fig.~\ref{fig:meta_best}), robust RL (Fig.~\ref{fig:rmdp_best}), and generalization in RL (Fig.~\ref{fig:generalize_best}).
-The final performance of these learning curves generate the bar charts in Sec.~\ref{sec:compare-best}.
+In this subsection, we show all the learning curves of all the compared methods (including oracle policy as upper bound, Markovian and random policies as lower bounds) in each benchmark, namely ``standard" POMDPs (Fig.~\ref{fig:pomdp_best_P} and Fig.~\ref{fig:pomdp_best_V}), meta-RL (Fig.~\ref{fig:meta_off} and Fig.~\ref{fig:meta_on}), robust RL (Fig.~\ref{fig:rmdp_best}), generalization in RL (Fig.~\ref{fig:generalize_best}), and temporal credit assignment (Fig.~\ref{fig:credit}).